 Swiss watchdog reprimands Bank SYZ for breaching money laundering rules

-ZURICH, Sept 24 (Reuters) - Swiss financial market supervisor FINMA on Thursday reprimanded private Bank SYZ over money laundering rules breaches involving a business relationship with a politically exposed Angolan client who made transactions worth tens of millions of Swiss francs.
+ZURICH, Sept 24 (Reuters) - Swiss financial market supervisor FINMA on Thursday reprimanded private Bank SYZ over money laundering rules breaches involving business ties with a politically exposed Angolan client who made transactions worth tens of millions of Swiss francs.

-"FINMA found that the bank did not make sufficient efforts to investigate the substantial growth in the client's assets," the financial watchdog said in a statement.
+"FINMA found that the bank did not make sufficient efforts to investigate the substantial growth in the client's assets," the watchdog said in a statement, adding it had also failed to clarify the client's high-risk transactions.
 "The bank did not adequately resolve issues that should have raised suspicions."

+Bank SYZ said it had taken a number of measures to improve the systems it had in place.

+"The bank attaches the utmost importance to compliance with its anti-money laundering obligations," it said in an emailed statement.
+"Unfortunately, for a specific business relationship, the procedures put in place proved to be inadequate."

 ((brenna.neghaiwi@thomsonreuters.com; +41 58 306 77 35;))